Grace your necks with these super fun jewel-shaped pieces!

 A great project to keep or to gift for Valentine’s Day! or to have fun creating unique necklaces, especially over the half-term holidays!

-WHAT TO CRAFT?
+WHAT MATERIAL TO CRAFT JEWELLERY

 So I have been thinking about what I can use from my recycling bag to upcycle into fun jewellery.